 Skip to Content

-To see examples of backend applications generated by @autobe, explore these interactive demos.
+To see examples of backend applications generated by @autobe, explore these repositories.
 These showcase @autobe’s ability to generate production-ready backend code with proper structure, API documentation, TypeScript interfaces, and e2e test functions.

 1. Discussion Board: https://github.com/wrtnlabs/autobe-example-bbsΒ